Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems

 \section{Introduction}

-The study of emerging patterns in dynamical systems describing collective behaviour has been the object of an increasing attention in the past decades.
-There is by now a large literature devoted to the analysis of asymptotic \textit{cluster formation} in the class of so-called \textit{cooperative systems}, see e.g. \cite{smith}.
-These models are widely used, for example, to study crowd dynamics \cite{CPT,Piccoli2018}, robot swarms \cite{RobotSwarms}, opinion dynamics \cite{AlbiPareschiZanella,HK} and animal groups such as bird flocks or fish schools \cite{Albi2014}.
+The study of emergent macroscopic structures in dynamical systems describing collective behaviours has been the object of an increasing attention during the past decades, and there is by now a vast and still growing literature devoted to the investigation of asymptotic patterns formation in the class of so-called \textit{cooperative systems} \cite{smith}.
+These models are indeed widely used in very diverse branches of the field of mathematical modelling, ranging from the study of crowd dynamics \cite{CPT,Piccoli2018}, robot swarms \cite{RobotSwarms} and opinion propagations \cite{AlbiPareschiZanella,HK} to that of animal groups such as bird flocks \cite{ballerini} or fish schools \cite{Albi2014}.

-Since the seminal papers \cite{CS1,CS2}, a great deal of interest has been manifested towards the analysis of the so-called \textit{flocking behaviour} (see Definition \ref{def:Flocking} below) in second-order multi-agent systems , see e.g. \cite{Caponigro2015,SparseJQMF,ControlKCS}.
-The latter describes the appearance of consensus patterns (see Definition \ref{def:consensus} below) in the velocity variable -- otherwise known as \textit{alignment} -- in Cucker-Smale type systems of the form
+Since the seminal papers \cite{CS1,CS2}, a great deal of interest has been manifested towards the analysis of the so-called \textit{flocking behaviour} (see Definition \ref{def:Flocking} below) in second-order multi-agent systems (see e.g. \cite{Caponigro2015,SparseJQMF,ControlKCS} and references therein).
+The latter describes the appearance of a \textit{consensus} pattern (see Definition \ref{def:consensus} below) in the velocity variable -- otherwise known as \textit{alignment} -- for generalised Cucker-Smale systems of the form